lunachtic/Assembly_x86/README.md

 - 📁 **Resources**
   - In this section, you'll have access to a wide range of helpful resources for learning x86 Assembly.
 This includes links to online tutorials, recommended books, instruction references, and simulation tools.

-## Disclaimer

-Remember that x86 Assembly can be challenging at first, but it's a valuable skill for understanding processor internals and computing systems.
-Feel free to explore the projects, practice the exercises, and utilize the resources available in this repository to strengthen your understanding.

-**Enjoy learning and exploring the world of x86 Assembly language and computer architecture!**
+**Learning and exploring the world of x86 Assembly language and computer architecture!**